 Never get stuck with dry pasta again!
-Try these six tips to stretch jarred pasta sauce to cover a pound of pasta and taste even better than out of the jar!
+Try these six tips to stretch jarred pasta sauce so that it can cover a full pound of pasta…and taste just like it was homemade.

-Ever look at how many servings are in a jar of pasta sauce versus how many servings are in a pound of pasta?
+Have you ever looked at how many servings are in a jar of pasta sauce and compared it to the number of servings in a pound of pasta?

 What family needs to make that much pasta for a regular family meal?
 Ours doesn’t, that’s for sure.